datadotworld/tableau-connector/CONTRIBUTING.md

 The connector uses `data.world`'s [OAuth 2.0 flow for native applications](https://apidocs.data.world/v0/data-world-for-developers/oauth#native-applications-desktop-mobile-static-sites-other)

-After determining it is running in a Tableau environment the app redirects to `https://data.world/oauth/authorize` supplying the following as query params:
+After determining it is running in a Tableau environment the app redirects to `https://auth.data.world/oauth/authorize` supplying the following as query params:
  * client_id
  * redirect_uri
  * response_type
  * code_challenge_method
  * code_challenge

-The user is asked to log in to `data.word` and authorize the application.
+The user is asked to select and log in to `data.word` instance and authorize the application.
 If successful the app redirects to the provided `redirect_uri` with a `code` query param.

 The app then makes a `POST` request to `https://data.world/oauth/access_token` providing the following in the body of the request:
  *  The `code` returned